AnirudhDagar/gsoc/_posts/2020-07-08-PyMVA-Python-C-API.md

 ## Python Bindings

 Python bindings allow you to call functions and pass data from Python to C or C++, letting you take advantage of the strengths of both languages.
-This is especially important, you’ll see an overview of some of the tools you can use to create Python bindings.
-Almost all the scientefic packages that you may have used in Python are developed in C++.
-A few examples are numpy, pandas, pytorch.
+Almost all the scientific packages that you may have used in Python are developed in C++.
+A few examples are Numpy, Pandas, PyTorch.
 Numpy, for example, achieves a lot of its performance by carefully managing (and reusing) memory, and calling it from Python avoids the garbage collection overheads of writing the same functions in Python.

 There are many slick tools and solutions for developing the python bindings, and if you are interested, I'd reccomend reading [this](https://iscinumpy.gitlab.io/post/tools-to-bind-to-python/) awesome blog by [Henry Schreiner](https://iscinumpy.gitlab.io/page/about/) explaining various binding tools in detail.